 Beyond “doing good” by supporting important issues or underfunded causes, we believe giving circles promote philanthropic synergy, the feeling of making a significant impact, collective wisdom, networking opportunities, social connections with like-minded individuals, informed decision-making, and puts you in touch, on a deeper level, of what’s going on in your community.
 Giving circles are about civic action and proactive change, not charity.
 Collective giving empowers people of any background, at any stage in their life to unleash the power within their communities.

-That's why we started Philanthropy Together; a new nonprofit, co-created by hundreds of giving circle and collective giving network leaders, with a mission to diversify and democratize philanthropy.
-Working with new and existing giving circles, we help newcomers launch their own giving circles, provide resources for existing giving circles, and unite and strengthen the collective giving movement.
+That's why at Philanthropy Together (PhT), we're committed to diversifying and democratizing philanthropy through the power of giving circles.
+As a new global initiative, co-created by hundreds of giving circle and collective giving network leaders, PhT works with new and existing giving circles: helping newcomers launch their own giving circles, providing resources for existing giving circles, and uniting and strengthening the collective giving movement.

 This sounds amazing!
 How can I get involved? 🙌

-As a Verified Partner of Givebutter, Philanthropy Together is helping Changemakers just like you diversify and democratize philanthropy.
-If you're looking to get started, here's the first few steps we'd recommend:
+As a Verified Partner of Givebutter, PhT is helping community leaders just like you diversify and democratize philanthropy.
+If you're looking to get started, here are the first few steps we'd recommend:

 1. Start your own giving circle!
 Meet fellow Changemakers and gain all the tools and tips needed to start a giving circle by joining Launchpad For You, a virtual training program for budding giving circle leaders.